Tuesday, August 27, 2024

 Matters are wound up nicely and cleverly, just as they should be in any screwball comedy.
 The final comedy twist at the end is inspired, if maybe unnecessary.
 A reconciliation between May and Jerry is pleasant for May, but not involving, while George’s passion for Susan is played entirely for cynical chuckles at her deceptively innocuous nature.

 Cynicism is the main takeaway from this play.
-The phrase “gone Hollywood” is employed here as an euphemism for losing one’s moral compass.
+The phrase “gone Hollywood” is employed here as a euphemism for losing one’s moral compass.
 The rest of the play works this idea into a clean narrative arc.

 Though very much of its time, one can read modernist satire in Once In A Lifetime’s many bits of throwaway banter.
 Kaufman and Hart make this a memorable calling card for more loaded social send ups to follow.